Secret Network

 • All coordination efforts will be done in the "SN Validators" Telegram group.

-• Make sure to backup your validator before making any changes.
+• Make sure to before making any changes.

 • Please read carefully before you begin the upgrade.